 Gambling Act 2005 Statement of Principles

 The Gambling Act 2005 requires that we must prepare and publish a statement of licensing policy every 3 years.
 The published policy then provides the framework for all licensing decisions on applications relating to the Gambling Act 2005 and the way we carry out our functions in relation to the legislation.
-The policy is also intended to provide advice and guidance to anyone that may be involved in the licensing application process from applicants and licence holders to responsible authorities and members of he public who wish to make a representation about an application.
+The policy is also intended to provide advice and guidance to anyone that may be involved in the licensing application process from applicants and licence holders to responsible authorities and members of the public who wish to make a representation about an application.

 Gambling Act Statement of Principles.
 This document commenced on 31 January 2022 and will expire on 30 January 2025.